wgobrien/am-research/report/report_phases.md

   give different results even when keeping parameters consistent
     - therefore, for a specific printer, you need to trian on data consistent with that printer
-  - live parameters
+  - dynamic parameters in situ
-    - can use deep reinforcement learning as described in Ogoke to change scan speed based on temperature changes, ie real time monitoring and control methods
+    - can use deep reinforcement learning as described in [Ogoke](https://arxiv.org/pdf/2102.03355.pdf) to change scan speed based on temperature changes, ie real time monitoring and control methods
       - how do we model thermal dynamics in several dimensions, including